Can Robot Vacuums Go Over Thresholds? How to Choose the Right One

 Presence Of Mop Pads

-Another key factor that influences the auto vacuum’s ability to climb high thresholds is whether it has mop pads and how flush these sit to the bottom of the device.
-Mop pads that hover too closely over the ground may prevent the robot from clearing higher room dividers.
-Some DEEBOT robot vacuums such as the DEEBOT T20 OMNI, on the other hand, have a mop auto-lift feature.
+Another key factor that influences an auto vacuum’s climbing ability is whether it has mop pads and how flush they sit against the bottom of the device.
+Mop pads that hover too close to the floor may prevent the robot from clearing higher room dividers.

 Potential Solutions for Non-Threshold-Climbing Robot Vacuums